When did your business last undertake an audit in relation to payroll practices and employee pay?

 From January 1, 2025, employers will be facing the possibility of criminal sanctions including a jail term, where they are found guilty of wage theft.
 Even where there is no wage theft, there are significant civil penalties for underpayments.

-The Employment Law team from our in-house legal practice Business Law WA (BLWA) explains what you need to know about wage theft and underpayments – whether intentional or not – and how to protect your business.
+The Employment Law team from CCIWA's legal practice Business Law WA (BLWA) explains what you need to know about wage theft and underpayments – whether intentional or not – and how to protect your business.

 Criminal prosecution – wage theft